I am Reader in Robotics and head of the Soft Robotics Group at Bristol Robotics Laboratory.

-My research in the field of artificial intelligence focuses on high-level intelligence and especially human-like reasoning with uncertainty.
+- In the field of artificial intelligence I focus on high-level intelligence and especially human-like reasoning with uncertainty.

-In the robotics domain I have been working on autonomous intelligence, especially in human-like driver robots, and intelligent robot sensing and actuation.
+- In the wider, non-soft robotics domain I have been working on autonomous intelligence, especially in human-like driver robots, and intelligent robot sensing and actuation.

-My research on sensing extends from tactile sensing techniques to human-like visual sensing and perception.
+- My research on sensing extends from tactile sensing techniques to human-like visual sensing and perception and human assist paradigms including the projection of one sense (such as vision or balance) to another sense (such as touch).

 Other research interests include: humanist computing, object oriented knowledge representation and programming, reasoning under uncertainty, computer vision, medical applications of AI, natural descriptors of knowledge, computing with words, human-machine interaction, bio-informatics and bio-mimetics.